AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-28-top-agentic-analytics-tools-2026.md

 **Data access breadth:** Dremio's built-in AI agent can query across Iceberg tables, PostgreSQL databases, Snowflake, MongoDB, S3, and dozens of other sources through a single SQL interface.
 Other tools' agents are limited to data within or closely connected to their own ecosystem.

-**Semantic layer ownership:** Dremio's [semantic layer](https://www.dremio.com/blog/agentic-analytics-semantic-layer/) — virtual datasets, wikis, labels — lives in the catalog, not in the AI product.
+**Semantic layer ownership:** Dremio's [semantic layer](https://www.dremio.com/blog/agentic-analytics-semantic-layer/) : virtual datasets, wikis, labels,  lives in the catalog, not in the AI product.
 When you switch models or agents, the semantic context stays in Dremio and applies to any new agent you connect.
 No other tool's semantic configuration is portable in the same way.

 **Open standards:** Dremio's MCP server allows external AI clients (Claude Desktop, ChatGPT, custom Python agents) to connect to Dremio's environment and use the same semantic context and governance model.
 You're not locked into Dremio's specific agent implementation.